-As the strategy dude at bakermen it’s my job to create a framework that allows everyone to get to their best work.
+As the strategy dude at bakermen, it’s my job to create a framework that allows everyone to get to their best work.
 We’ve kicked around all ideas between total freedom (chaos), and flowcharts (way too rigid).
 We ended up settling on a question & action checklist.

-These consist of questions that ask about key items that we find important.
+These consist of questions that ask about the key items that we find important.
 They will always start with asking what the main objective is for this campaign.
 Everything that follows needs to have this objective as it’s north star.